-- 7. Each of the following nutrients provide energy except one.
-Which one is the exception?
+- 7. Each nutrient provides energy, except one.
+Which is the exception?

 - a.
 Proteins

 - b.
 Carbohydrates

 - c.
 Fats

 - d.
 Vitamins

 - e.
 Alcohol

 Vitamins do not provide energy, nor do minerals.
 Although proteins, carbohydrates, fats, and alcohol provide energy, the body cannot use energy from the energy-containing components of food without adequate amounts of vitamins and minerals.